michaelvl/oidc-oauth2-bff/README.md

   cookie, i.e. this is not available to potential malicious Javascript.

-A working example with single-page application and identity provider can be found in [michaelvl/oidc-bff-apigw-workshop](https://github.com/michaelvl/oidc-bff-apigw-workshop.git)
+A **working demo** with single-page application and identity provider can be found in [michaelvl/oidc-bff-apigw-workshop](https://github.com/michaelvl/oidc-bff-apigw-workshop.git)